gonzo-p/Tableau-DataTables-Extension-2.0/README.md

 # Tableau-DataTables-Extension-2.0
-Enhancement of DataTables Extension developed by Toan Hoang This extension will add additional functionality needed and update js files as needed.
+This extension fully implements datatables as seen on datatables.net.
+Inspired by DataTables Extension developed by Toan Hoang.